 Full Sail designed its Film Production MFA program with storytellers in mind – people who have a passion for sharing stories, and want to learn how to show them to the world.

 “We help students realize their dream to be directors, producers, and writers, while also providing a sturdy foundational knowledge of the filmmaking process,” says Anne Russell, the Film Production MFA program director.
 “We foster both creativity and business acumen to help our students become tomorrow’s leaders in the industry.”

 In the 12-month, on-campus program, students have access to Full Sail’s professional studios and facilities while working with classmates on various film projects.
 It’s an immersive, intensive, and fulfilling year that explores the art and business of filmmaking.
 Grads have pursued many opportunities post-graduation, from working on film and TV sets to directing their own projects and launching their own production studios.
-Grad Alfredo Lara Orbezo Lira worked on the James Bond film, Spectre and Shyam Bandugula opened a production studio in India.
+Grad Calvin Greer has worked on films like Avengers: Endgame, and Shyam Bandugula opened a production studio in India.

 Here are some of the traits and skills you need to bring to campus – and the film set – to succeed in the Film Production MFA program:

 Before entering the Film Production program: It’s okay if you don’t have extensive film experience – or any for that matter.
 Students come to the program from all over the world, with all types of undergraduate experience.
 The most important thing to possess is a true passion and desire to tell stories.
 “We don’t care if you don’t know the difference between a C47 and a scrim.
 We can teach that!”
 Russell says.
 “Students need to bring their unique perspectives and life experiences so that we can teach them how to craft them into visual stories.”